author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 Rahul used to live with his parents in a joint family.
-But following his mother's job transfer, they had to move to a new town where Rahul was admitted to a new school in class IX.
-The 16-year old had been a topper till class VIII and he managed to get decent grades in class IX too.
+But following his mother's job transfer, they had to move to a new town, where Rahul was admitted to a new school in class IX.
+The 16-year-old had been a topper till class VIII, and he managed to get decent grades in class IX too.

-The paper "Study of prevalence of depression in adolescent students of a public school" by Bansal et al published in Industrial Psychiatry Journal, 2009, discusses the effects of untreated depression. if left untreated, depression may result in serious academic problems, increased hospitalisations, family conflicts and relationship difficulties, recurrent depression, psychosocial impairment (e.g., dropping out of school, lack of social ties), alcohol abuse, antisocial behaviour and even suicide, as the children grow up.
+The paper "Study of prevalence of depression in adolescent students of a public school" by Bansal et al, published in Industrial Psychiatry Journal, 2009, discusses the effects of untreated depression.
+If left untreated, depression may result in serious academic problems, increased hospitalisations, family conflicts and relationship difficulties, recurrent depression, psychosocial impairment (e.g., dropping out of school, lack of social ties), alcohol abuse, antisocial behaviour, and even suicide, as the children grow up.
 Therefore, it is important to recognise the causes and warning signs of depression in teenagers.

-As mentioned previously, some symptoms of depression like mood swings, low energy or a lack of interest may resemble normal teenage issues.
+As mentioned previously, some symptoms of depression, like mood swings, low energy, or a lack of interest, may resemble normal teenage issues.
 Most parents may mistake such actions by their teen as disrespectful behaviour or a lack of effort.
 What parents (and the teens themselves) may fail to realise is that these symptoms may be indicative of depression.

-However, indicators such as symptom intensity (how severe?), their persistence/duration (how long?) and effects on daily life can help decide whether they really are red flags of a deeper problem or just occasional bouts of teenage angst.
+However, indicators such as symptom intensity (how severe?), their persistence/duration (how long?), and effects on daily life can help decide whether they really are red flags of a deeper problem or just occasional bouts of teenage angst.

 There are various types of depression, each with some symptoms similar to others.
 The categorisation of depression into different types helps doctors and mental health professionals provide the right treatment, as all types cannot be treated with the same medication.